williambendick/file-manager/README.md

   ![transfer screenshot](/screenshots/transfer.PNG?raw=true)

 ## Usage
+__Note__
+This is the initial version of this project and it should be used in a test environment.

 __Root Directory__

 A root directory for the api can be set in file-manager/Models/Settings.cs.
 The directory will be created if it does not already exist.